flameshot-org/flameshot/README.md

 Now every time you press <kbd>Prt Sc</kbd> it will start Flameshot GUI instead of the default application.

+#### On Xorg

+To use flameshot in the same way as a default screenshot application, run flameshot in the background from startup.
+For `xorg`, add the following line to `.xinitrc`: `flameshot &`.

+Alternatively, if you are on a window manager such as `i3wm` you can add a line to your config file.
+For `i3` add `exec_always flameshot &`

+To launch flameshot with a hotkey, configure it in a hotkey daemon like `sxhkd`.

 ## Considerations

 - Experimental Gnome Wayland and Plasma Wayland support.